 Chemistry is truly the central science and underpins much of the efforts of scientists and engineers to improve life for humankind.
 MIT Chemistry is taking a leading role in discovering new chemical synthesis, catalysis, creating sustainable energy, theoretical and experimental understanding of chemistry at its most fundamental level, unraveling the biochemical complexities of natural systems, improving the environment, detecting and curing disease, developing materials new properties, and nanoscience.

 My group's research is broadly focused on synthetic, supramolecular, analytical, and materials chemistry.
 We are interested in a spectrum of topics with an emphasis on the synthesis and construction of functional assemblies.
 Molecular recognition pervades a great deal of our research.
 Chemosensors require recognition elements to discriminate chemical signals.
-Electronic polymers are one of the areas that our group is well know for having made many innovations.
+Electronic polymers are one of the areas that our group is well known for having made many innovations.
 We are constantly developing new electronic structures, properties, and uses for these materials.
-Recently we have launched an effort on creating functionalized carbon nanotubes and graphenes.
-We have advanced new chemical methods for their functionalization and utilization in electrocatalysis, chemical and radiation sensing.
-In the area of liquid crystals we make use of molecular complementary and receptor-ligand interactions to provide novel organizations.
+Recently we have launched an effort to create functionalized carbon nanotubes and graphenes.
+We have advanced new chemical methods for their functionalization and utilization in electrocatalysis and chemical and radiation sensing.
+In the area of liquid crystals we make use of molecular complimentarity and receptor-ligand interactions to provide novel organizations.

 Student and postdoctoral researchers in my group are exposed to a broad range of topics including synthetic chemistry, organic chemistry, polymer chemistry, inorganic chemistry, organometallic chemistry, electro-chemistry, photo-chemistry, and liquid crystal science.
 The subject areas are briefly summarized here and more can be learned by visiting my group's home page.